Asqatasun/Asqatasun/Rule 6.3.1.md

 ##### **Failed :**

 Test1 OR Test2 returns false for at least one element (At least one element of the Set2 has a text content which is blacklisted or that only contains non alphanumerical characters)

-##### **NMI :\
+##### **NMI :**
-**

 In all other cases

 ### Notes

-We assume here that the links are only composed of a text. (<a href="http://www.tanaguru.org/target.html"\> my link</a\>)
+We assume here that the links are only composed of a text. (`<a href="http://www.tanaguru.org/target.html"> my link</a>`)

-All the links that have children different from img or object, are considered as combined links
+All the links that have children different from `img` or `object`, are considered as combined links